McDonald's-owned U.S. restaurants boost pay to lure new workers

-McDonald's Corp (MCD.N) announced on Thursday a 10% average hourly pay raise at the nearly 660 U.S. restaurants it operates, joining the industry's scramble to lure workers back into kitchens and dining rooms as pandemic restrictions ease.
+LOS ANGELES (Reuters) - McDonald’s Corp announced on Thursday a 10% average hourly pay raise at the nearly 660 U.S. restaurants it operates, joining the industry’s scramble to lure workers back into kitchens and dining rooms as pandemic restrictions ease.

 The wage increases do not apply to employees at the roughly 13,025 U.S. McDonald’s restaurants owned and operated by franchisees.